-- 1.4 Before the report considers the full implications of the latest MTFP on the level of the Council's outstanding debt Members are reminded of the prudential code framework that applies to Local Government. - 1.5 The Prudential Capital Finance System relies on the provisions of Part 1 of the Local Government Act 2003.
-The system commenced on 1 April 2004, replacing the capital finance legislation in Part 4 of the Local Government and Housing Act 1989 and the Local Authorities (Capital Finance) Regulations 1997. - 1.6 The key objectives of the prudential code are to ensure that: - - The capital investment plans of local authorities are affordable, prudent and at sustainable levels; - To ensure and demonstrate that the local authority is aware of its financial position and therefore able to take corrective action should it be in danger of failing to ensure the above; - To ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports prudence, affordability and sustainability. - 1.7 By enabling a greater degree of local discretion the Code also has the objective of being consistent with and supporting local strategic planning, local asset management planning and proper option appraisal.
+- 1.4 Before the report considers the full implications of the latest MTFP on the level of the Council's outstanding debt Members are reminded of the prudential code framework that applies to Local Government. - 1.5 The Prudential Capital Finance System relies on the provisions of Part 1 of the Local Government Act 2003. - 1.6 The key objectives of the prudential code are to ensure that: - - The capital investment plans of local authorities are affordable, prudent and at sustainable levels: - To ensure and demonstrate that the local authority is aware of its financial position and therefore able to take corrective action should it be in danger of failing to ensure the above; - To ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports prudence, affordability and sustainability. - 1.7 By enabling a greater degree of local discretion the Code also has the objective of being consistent with and supporting local strategic planning, local asset management planning and proper option appraisal.

-- 1.8 The underlying principle of the Prudential Code is that local authorities are able to borrow without Government consent provided the authority can afford to enter into these commitments.
-This applies in respect of the General Fund but Council should note that with effect from April 2012 that the power to borrow for HRA purposes is limited by the HRA Debt Ceiling which was introduced as part of the localisation of the HRA initiative. - 1.9 It is a statutory duty under Section 3 of the Local Government Act 2003, and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
+- 1.8 The underlying principle of the Prudential Code is that local authorities are able to borrow without Government consent provided the authority can afford to enter into such commitments.
+This applies in respect of the General Fund but Council should note that with effect from April 2012 that the power to borrow for HRA purposes is limited by the HRA Debt Ceiling which was introduced as part of the localisation of the HRA. - 1.9 It is a statutory duty under Section 3 of the Local Government Act 2003, and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
 The amount so determined is termed the Authorised Borrowing Limit. - 1.10 The Council must have regard to the Prudential Code when setting its Authorised Borrowing Limit, which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax/rent levels is acceptable. - 1.11 Whilst termed an Authorised Borrowing Limit, the capital plans that need to be considered for inclusion within that limit incorporate those planned to be financed by both external borrowing and other forms of liability, such as credit arrangements (leasing).
-The authorised borrowing limit is required to be set, on a rolling basis, for the forthcoming financial year and two successive financial years. - 1.12 Details of the Authorised Borrowing Limits are shown in Section 1.52 of this report.
+The authorised borrowing limit is required to be set, on a rolling basis, for the forthcoming financial year and three successive financial years. - 1.12 Details of the Authorised Borrowing Limits are shown in Section 1.51 of this report.